bmachlin/ReviewSites/README.md

 ## Idea

-I had this idea that there's are somewhat subtle - though observable - tendencies for domain specific review/rating sites.
+I had this idea that there are somewhat subtle - though observable - tendencies for domain specific review/rating sites.
 For example, on rateyourmusic.com - a music focused review site - certain genres are usually better rated.
 And a 4/5 on RYM doesn't necessarily mean the same as a 4/5 on any other site.

 The most active (and accessible) commnunities that I know of are RYM for music, GoodReads (GR) for books, and Letterboxd (LB) for film.